MicrosoftDocs/Advertising-docs/BingAds/scripts/reference-overview.md

 # Bing Ads Scripts Reference

 Bing Ads Scripts enable programmatic control over your Bing Ads data using JavaScript in a browser-based IDE.
-This section provides information about the top level JavaScript objects available in the Bing Ads Scripts integrated development environment.
+This section provides information about the top level JavaScript objects available in Bing Ads Scripts.

 |Object|Description|
 |-|-